kjansson/go-traceroute/README.md

 ## Configuration

-The tracer struct returned by the constructor New can be configured prior to executing a trace.
+The Tracer struct returned by the constructor New can be configured prior to executing a trace.
 The following fields are configurable;

 ```
 type Tracer struct {